CapsuleProtocol/CapsuleProtocol/README.md

 - 🔭 We are currently working on finalizing an invite-only beta and will be deploying public documents to this repository.

-- 📫 How to reach us: ...twitter capsuleprotocol@proton.me
+- 📫 How to reach us: email us @ capsuleprotocol@proton.me

 <!--